online-ml/river/docs/releases/unreleased.md

 - Renamed `alpha` to `fading_factor` in `stats.Entropy`.
 - Renamed `alpha` to `fading_factor` in `stats.EWMean`.
 - Renamed `alpha` to `fading_factor` in `stats.EWVar`.

+## utils

+- Removed artifacts from the merger.